hmrc/customs-declarations-end-to-end-service-guide/source/documentation/index.md

 - Make a customs declaration
 - Receive business event notifications generated from requests submitted via the CDS APIs

-Applications produced by external developers must subscribe to all of the CDS APIs that they wish to use.
-This enables access to the endpoints within the APIs.
-An application may subscribe to a single API or to multiple APIs.

-Each subscription uniquely links a single external application to a single CDS API, and records the information associated with that unique link.

 To use these APIs you must:

 -	[Have an appropriate HMRC online account (opens in a new tab)](https://www.gov.uk/log-in-register-hmrc-online-services).